-- Simple paper products – Newspaper, paper and cardboard
+- Simple paper products: Newspaper, paper, and cardboard

-- Crushed egg shells
+- Crushed eggshells

-- Coffee grounds – tea bags and loose-leaf tea work as well
+- Tea bags and loose-leaf tea

-- Wood ashes and sawdust – Use sparingly.
-Wood ashes can make the pile very alkaline, which limits microbial activity, and sawdust can take a long time to break down.
+- Wood ashes and sawdust: Use sparingly.
+Wood ashes can make the pile very alkaline, which limits microbial activity.
+And sawdust can take a long time to break down.

 According to the EPA, another important factor to keep in mind is the moisture content of the pile, since the hard-at-work microorganisms need an adequate amount to survive.
 Water also transports nutrients and organic matter throughout a compost pile, which keeps the pile from becoming stagnant.

-Additionally, the NYC Compost Project recommends that “Optimal moisture levels for composting occur when materials are about as moist as a wrung-out sponge — obviously moist to the touch, but yielding no liquid when squeezed.”
+But how do you tell if you need to add water?
+According to the New York City Compost Project, “Optimal moisture levels for composting occur when materials are about as moist as a wrung-out sponge — obviously moist to the touch, but yielding no liquid when squeezed.”